What is a SENCO?

 How They Can Support

-Their role is to ensure that all students have the necessary support to continue learning at a similar pace to their peers, they may work directly with the students and the staff that support and work with them.
-They also have a role to work with parents and carers to ensure that they are aware of what support has been put in place and to update them on the student’s progress and needs.
+Their role is to ensure that all students have the necessary support to continue learning at a similar pace to their peers.
+They may work directly with the students and the staff that support and work with them.
+They work with parents and carers, to ensure they are aware of what support has been put in place, and to update them on the student’s progress and needs.

 Their support can include:

 • Working with students to help when learning.
-This may mean helping them with different academic skills like reading, writing and numeracy, either inside the classroom or in additional one-on-one time.
+This may mean helping them with different academic skills like reading, writing and numeracy.
+This can either be inside the classroom or in additional one-on-one time.

-• Communicating with parents and carers, so they are aware of the support that their child is receiving and to answer any queries that they may have.
+• Communicating with parents and carers, so they are aware of the support their child is receiving, and to answer any queries they may have.

-• Keeping records of students needs up-to-date, along with any support that they are receiving in school.
+• Keeping records of students needs up-to-date, along with any support they are receiving in school.

 • Assessing and reviewing the provision that is being given to children who have SEN, once their needs have been identified.